Healthcare Growth · Multi-Site Operators · PE-Backed Platforms

 Director of Marketing

-Specialized DSO and group dental leadership roles.
+Group dental and DSO leadership, including a 62-location, 14-brand organization.
 Deep experience in multi-site patient behavior, local SEO, and the doctor-partner model.

 RWJBarnabas Health